peter-fm/snapbase/java/README.md

 # Snapbase Java API

-Java bindings for the Snapbase core library, providing snapshot-based structured data diff functionality.
+Java bindings for the Snaphase - a queryable time machine for your structured data from entire databases and SQL queries to Excel, CSV, parquet and JSON files.
+Snapbase is data version control augmented by SQL.
+Supports both local and cloud snapshot storage.

 ## Features

-- **🚀 Zero-Copy Arrow Performance**: Ultra-fast querying with Apache Arrow integration
+🚀 **Zero-Copy Arrow Performance**: Ultra-fast querying with Apache Arrow integration ✨ **Snapshot-based tracking** - Create immutable snapshots of your data with metadata
-- **Workspace Management**: Initialize and manage Snapbase workspaces
-- **Snapshot Creation**: Create immutable snapshots of structured data files
-- **Change Detection**: Detect schema, column, and row-level changes between data versions
+🔍 **Comprehensive change detection** - Detect schema changes, row additions/deletions, and cell-level modifications
+📊 **Multiple format support** - Databases, SQL queries, Excel, CSV, JSON and Parquet files
+☁️ **Cloud storage support** - Store snapshots locally or in S3
-- **Historical Querying**: Query historical snapshots using SQL with columnar data access
+📈 **SQL querying** - Query across snapshots using SQL to monitor changes at the cell level over time.
-- **Async Support**: Asynchronous operations with CompletableFuture
-- **Multiple Formats**: Support for CSV, JSON, Parquet, and SQL files
-- **Storage Backends**: Local filesystem and S3 cloud storage
-- **Memory Efficient**: Direct columnar data access without serialization overhead
+⚡ **Performance optimized** - Powered by Rust and DuckDB.

 ## Requirements